praesongprasit/EventSiteTest/src/speakers/erica-anderson.md

 </p>

 <p>
-  But to be honest, who didn't grow up watching The Matrix and idolising Trinity and her cyber rain and all of the trench coats and what-not, but that is the first thing that you think about when you think about security.
+  But to be honest, who didn't grow up watching <a rel="external" href="https://en.wikipedia.org/wiki/The_Matrix">The Matrix</a> and idolising <a rel="external" href="https://en.wikipedia.org/wiki/Trinity_(The_Matrix)">Trinity</a> and her cyber rain and all of the trench coats and what-not, but that is the first thing that you think about when you think about security.
 </p>

 <p>